radlobby-ooe/linz-problemstelle-melden-v2/README.md

 # linz-problemstelle-melden
-Location picker based on OpenStreetMap / OpenLayers for getting user input on a specific geolocation.
+Location picker based on OpenStreetMap / OpenLayers v2 (old!) for getting user input on a specific geolocation.